 In Medieval Germany, December 24th saw the celebration of another festival alongside Christmas.
 It was called “Adam and Eve Day,” and it commemorated the story of the fall of man.
 Some churches hailed the Garden of Eden duo as saints.
 Pairing up their story with Christmas created a theme of hopeful redemption through the birth of a savior.

 Germans decorated evergreen trees with apples, which were referred to as paradise trees.
 Paradise trees represented the tree of forbidden fruit in the Bible.
 Later trees were decorated with wafers, candles, and pastries in the shapes of angels, flowers, hearts, and stars.
 These traditions spread throughout Europe and Germany.
 It’s been said that Martin Luther, a 16th century German religious reformer, was the first person to put candles on a Christmas tree.
 He was inspired to do it after seeing stars twinkling through evergreen trees.
 Later decorations included paper streamers and berries.

-These were procured from an estate sale and sadly somone cut off all their little strings that you would hang them with so I have put them on sale.
-They are still beautiful and I personally just shove them into my tree when I decorate. 🙂
+These were procured from an estate sale and sadly somone cut off all their little strings that you would hang them with I have tied twine around the tops so they can still be hung, still beautiful & unique.

 You will receive 1 apple

 There are no reviews yet.